aboyalejandro/fake-data-generator/README.md

 - Ensure that you have appropriate permissions to run Docker commands or access the local directories.
 - Adjust the number of records and other parameters in the generate_data.py script as needed for your use case.

-## Follow me on Linkedin
+### Follow me on Linkedin
 - Get tips, learnings and tricks for your Data career!
+[Connect with me](https://www.linkedin.com/in/alejandro-aboy/)

 ## Subscribe to The Pipe & The Line
 - Join the Substack newsletter to get similar content to this one and more to improve your Data career!
+[Subscribe here](https://thepipeandtheline.substack.com/?utm_source=github&utm_medium=referral)